“Never give a negative thought an inch or it will take a mile. ” ― Matshona Dhliwayo

 Although this can be an awfully tiny sample, it gives some idea of the wide range of thoughts that come into the negative thinking spectrum.

 Surprising simple, the first step to eliminating negative thoughts is to become aware of your thoughts – both positive and negative.
-For now, don’t try and modification them or stop yourself from doing them.
-Simply become a lot of in tune with your thoughts so you’re aware that you’re thinking negatively.
+For now, don’t try and modify them or stop yourself from doing them.
+Simply become a lot in tune with your thoughts so you’re aware that you’re thinking negatively.

 Tip: Depending on where you live and work, driving can be stressful.
 The next time you are in your vehicle try to be acutely conscious of all of your thoughts on your way to work or on errands.
 Do you get frustrated at other drivers, red lights, or traffic in general?
 Is there really anything you can do about those situations?
 No, not really.
 Rather than getting upset – and giving out negative energy – why not think about something positive that you are looking forward to or something great that happened?